N/A

 Company A has significantly reduced its exposure to risk by taking out trade credit insurance with a third-party provider.
 This means if there is a late payment or even a non-payment by Company B, the cash flow of Company A won’t be impacted.

-The advantages and disadvantages of trade credit
+Trade credit advantages and disadvantages

 Advantages of Trade credit for providers and customers